 where, $\psi_\alpha$ are multivariate orthonormal polynomials concerning the joint probability density function (PDF) $f_X$ of $\textbf{X}$, $\mathnormal{y}_\alpha$ are unknown deterministic coefficients, and the truncation set $\cal{A} \subset \mathbb{N}^\mathnormal{M}$ is selected from all possible multi-indices of multivariate polynomials.
 The unknown coefficients can be obtained from a non-intrusive least-squares regression technique, where samples from the system response are obtained from the full dynamics model.

-Statistical moments and sensitivity analysis can be computed efficiently via post-processing of the surrogate model estimated coefficients.
-Due to orthonormality of the PCE basis, and the fact that $\psi_0 \equiv 1$ and $\mathbb{E}~[\psi_\alpha(\textbf{X})] = 0 ~\forall~\alpha~\neq 0$, the mean value and variance of the system response can estimated as
+Statistical moments and sensitivity analysis can be computed efficiently via post-processing of the PCE coefficients.
+Due to orthonormality property of the PCE basis, and the fact that $\psi_0 \equiv 1$ and $\mathbb{E}~[\psi_\alpha(\textbf{X})] = 0 ~\forall~\alpha~\neq 0$, the mean value and the variance of the system response can estimated as

 and